SuperOfficeDocs/superoffice-docs/docs/automation/netserver-scripting/reference/IContactAgent/addperson.md

 ---
-uid: IContactAgent-AddPerson
+uid: ContactAgent-AddPerson
-title: IContactAgent.AddPerson event method
+title: ContactAgent.AddPerson event method
-description: Scripting events called on the AddPerson method on the IContactAgent service agent. so.generated: true
+description: Scripting events called on the AddPerson method on the ContactAgent service agent. so.generated: true
 keywords:
   - "netserver"